 This report contains information about the EU and national legislation from Estonia, Finland, Latvia, Lithuania, Poland and Sweden concerning the waste water treatment in sparsely populated areas.
 The report also gives an overview of the small scale wastewater technologies in Estonia, Finland, Latvia, Lithuania, Poland and Sweden.
 The data explored are mostly covered with all relevant small-scale waste water treatment solutions currently available on the market.
-The data is used in the Information Tool, which will be published in VillageWaters web-page (https://villagewaters.eu/) by the end of year 2018.
+The data is used in the Information Tool, which is available at VillageWaters web-page (https://villagewaters.eu/).

 The main objective of the WillageWaters project is to find the most cost-effective and environmentally friendly wastewater treatment solutions for sparsely populated area households.
 These solutions will bring the wastewater emissions into the Baltic Sea into compliance with the levels set forth in ongoing implementation of the EU water legislation.
 In this report the summary of different waste water treatment purification technologies for sparsely populated areas on the market in Estonia, Finland, Latvia, Lithuania, Poland and Sweden is presented.
-The collection of technology data of the small-scale treatment technologies is still going on.
-At this report (Version 2.1) the summarized results of collected data by the end of June 2018 is presented.

-The following organisations have participated in the data collection and analysis: Aleksandras Stulginskis University (ASU), Lithuania Institute of Technology and Life Sciences in Falenty, Poland Natural Resources Institute Finland (Luke), Finland Tallinn University of Technology (TTÜ), Estonia University of Latvia (UL), Latvia
+The following organisations have participated in the data collection and analysis: Natural Resources Institute Finland (Luke), Finland Vytautas Magnus University Agricultural Academy, Lithuania Institute of Technology and Life Sciences in Falenty (ITP), Poland Tallinn University of Technology (TalTech), Estonia University of Latvia (UL), Latvia